tobykurien/WebApps/README.md

 Cookies
 =======

-Currently, as per [this issue](https://github.com/tobykurien/WebApps/issues/3), cookies are passed between sandboxes, because WebView uses a single cookie store for the app, and does not provide a way to specify different cookie storage locations within the app.
+[Since Android KitKat][cookies], cookies are passed between sandboxes, because WebView uses a single cookie store for the app.
+[Work-arounds][sandbox_workaround] are in progress.

 Referer
 =======